SvenPfiffner/AutoEdit/README.md

 | The person occupying this table is really thirsty | <img src="resources/source_image/4.jpeg" width="300"> | <img src="resources/ours/4.jpg" width="300"> | <img src="resources/vanilla_qwen/4.jpg" width="300"> |
 | Oh no!
 This woman seems to be cold, do something about it | <img src="resources/source_image/5.jpg" width="300"> | <img src="resources/ours/5.jpg" width="300"> | <img src="resources/vanilla_qwen/5.jpg" width="300"> |

-*Notice how our approach better preserves the original subject, composition, and realism while still applying the requested edits.*
+*Notice how our approach better preserves the original subject, composition, and realism while still applying the requested edits.
+This becomes especially apparent the more general the prompt becomes, where the cascading helps to determine the users intend*

----

 ## Current Status ⚠️